“Una Emoción”

 UNA EMOCIÓN, Ricardo Tanturi orchestra, Enrique Campos singing

-Come see what I bring
+Come and see what I bring

 with this union of notes and words.